-It is preferred that the parent or guardian make the request in writing to the Assistant Director, Evaluation and Student Support Services.
-A request in writing is not required as a pre-condition of payment for an IEE but is preferred to minimize any confusion or misinterpretation regarding the nature of the request.
-If the parent disagrees with the District's Full and Individual Evaluation during the ARD meeting, the campus-based evaluator will inform the Program Manager of Evaluation of the request via email.
+If the parent disagrees with the District's Full and Individual Evaluation during the ARD meeting, they will be prompted to go to the FBISD Special Education Ed department website to fill out an IEE Request Form.
 While a parent is not required to do so as a precondition for payment for an IEE, it would be helpful to the ARD Committee if the parent would explain the areas of disagreement with the District's evaluation and list assessment questions to be addressed by the IEE.